NUR 800Theoretical & Philosophical Perspectives for Evidence Based Practice (3)

 - A Master of Science in Nursing degree from a CCNE or ACEN accredited college or university that holds regional accreditation.

 - “C” or higher in an undergraduate or graduate statistics course

 - Two years of clinical nursing experience to matriculate

 Active RN license with no restrictions*

 - Official documentation of practicum hours from master’s degree granting institution

-- TOEFL score per the College (as needed).
+- TOEFL score per the University (as needed).

 The following must be submitted as part of the application process:

 - A one-to-two page typewritten essay with reasons for seeking the Doctor of Nursing Practice Degree along with a statement of your professional goals.

 - A professional resume.